NASA: First orbital and hypersonic flights

-Plans for human spaceflight began in the US Armed Forces prior to NASA's creation.
-The Air Force's Man in Space Soonest project formed in 1956, coupled with the Army's Project Adam, served as the foundation for Project Mercury.
-NASA established the Space Task Group to manage the program, which would conduct crewed sub-orbital flights with the Army's Redstone rockets and orbital flights with the Air Force's Atlas launch vehicles.
-While NASA intended for its first astronauts to be civilians, President Eisenhower directed that they be selected from the military.
+Plans for human spaceflight began within the US Armed Forces prior to NASA's creation.
+The Air Force's Man in Space Soonest project formed in 1956, coupled with the Army's Project Adam, serving as the foundation for Project Mercury.
+NASA established the Space Task Group to manage the program, which conducted crewed suborbital flights with the Army's Redstone rockets and orbital flights with the Air Force's Atlas launch vehicles.
+While NASA originally intended for its first astronauts to be civilians, President Eisenhower directed that they be selected from the military.
 The Mercury 7 astronauts included three Air Force pilots, three Navy aviators, and one Marine Corps pilot.